What you need to know!

 A film-noir classic that used our famous Telegraph Hill (home of Coit Tower) as a key location.
 Richard Basehart tries to gas-lamp Concentration Camp survivor Valentina Cortese (who has a big secret of her own) in this post-war thriller that has a strong Hitchcockian feel.

 Talking of Hitchcock, the great film director...
-Though not generally considered a film noir director, in many ways Hitchcock was one of it's finest exponents.
+Though not generally considered a film noir director, in many ways Hitchcock was one of it's finest exponents - especially with Vertigo.
 Femme Fatale, check.
 Conflicted leading man (Jimmy Stewart, no less), check.
 Dastardly crime involving an insurance scam, check.
 Private Investigator, check.
 Vertigo has all the ingredients of the genre and then some.
 Is it Hitchcock's greatest film?
 Very possibly.
 Should you see it?
 Absolutely.
 For another famous Hitchcock movie set in San Francisco, watch The Birds (1963).

-In this taut revenge thriller (barely clocking in at 90 minutes), directed by John Boorman, Lee Marvin chases down the criminals who double-crossed him and left him for dead, one by one.
-The film uses a host of famous San Francisco locations, such as the Golden Gate Bridge and Alcatraz (not long after it ceased being a penitentiary).
+In this taut revenge thriller (just clocking in at 90 minutes), directed by John Boorman, Lee Marvin hunts down his treacherous criminal partners, who had left him for dead previously, one by one.
+The film uses a host of famous San Francisco locations, such as the Golden Gate Bridge and Alcatraz (not long after the penitentiary there closed).

 One of the most famous movies ever to be filmed in San Francisco, Bullitt was the perfect star vehicle for possibly the biggest star in the world at the time.
 Has the city ever looked more cool than when Steve McQueen was chasing criminals though its streets in his Ford Mustang?
 If watching this movie doesn't make you want to visit SF then nothing will (but please don't drive like Steve - you will get pulled over).